-What if I am not entitled to free school transport?
+If you're not entitled to free school transport (concessionary travel)

-If you are not entitled through our home to school transport policy, it is your parental responsibility to ensure your child arrives at school in a safe and appropriate manner.
+If you're not entitled to travel assistance, it's your responsibility to ensure your child arrives at school in a safe and appropriate manner.

 We run a concessionary scheme where spare seats on an existing school bus can be sold once all the entitled pupils have been allocated their seats.
 These are sold on a first come first served basis, and once a vehicle is full, it will not be able to accommodate further concessions.

-Concessions are sold on a termly basis and need to be applied for each term.
+Concessions are sold on a per-term basis and need to be applied for each term.
 Having a concession in one term does not automatically guarantee a pass for the following term.
-The current cost for a concessionary pass is currently £267 per term, which works out at around £4.20 per day.
+Concessions are for statutory-aged students (5-16) only.
+Students attending sixth form must apply using the P16 application.

 Please be aware that concessionary travel is not a guaranteed form of transport.
 Passes are not issued until after the start of term and alternative arrangements need to be in place before a pass arrives.
 Concessionary spaces can be withdrawn at any time with a minimum of two weeks’ notice.